 Food is the next key, having cookies, pie and s'mores readily available for consumption is great but can send a blood sugar out of range quickly.
 It is tough but I use the dessert as a reward, if my blood sugars didn't stay in range I wouldn't have enjoyed a nice slice of apple pie.
 It is a small reward but dessert tastes so much better when it is earned.
 Obviously covering any dessert or meal with insulin is important, this weekend my timing has been perfect when it comes to food and insulin.
 I like to take my insulin twenty minutes before a meal, this weekend I was able to do so without any problems.

 After a great diabetes fourth of July weekend I feel rejuvenated.
 Much like getting a PR in a race, a holiday weekend with blood sugars that were nearly perfect have brought me to a new diabetes confidence level.
-I'm sure that the diabetes gods will dislike this post and I will have a day of blood sugars that are out of range but I'm going to enjoy my performance over the weekend and smile because of how perfect the weekend was.
+I'm sure that the diabetes gods will dislike this post and I will have a day of blood sugars that are out of range but I'm going to enjoy my performance over the past couple of days and smile because of how perfect it was.